learning-zone/java-basics/multithreading-questions.md

 Exception in thread "Thread-0" java.lang.RuntimeException: Thread interrupted
 ```
 #### Q. What is Java Memory Model (JMM)?
 Describe its purpose and basic ideas.
+The Java memory model used internally in the JVM divides memory between thread stacks and the heap.
+Each thread running in the Java virtual machine has its own thread stack.
+The thread stack contains information about what methods the thread has called to reach the current point of execution.

+The thread stack also contains all local variables for each method being executed (all methods on the call stack).
+A thread can only access it's own thread stack.
+Local variables created by a thread are invisible to all other threads than the thread who created it.
+Even if two threads are executing the exact same code, the two threads will still create the local variables of that code in each their own thread stack.
+Thus, each thread has its own version of each local variable.

+All local variables of primitive types ( boolean, byte, short, char, int, long, float, double) are fully stored on the thread stack and are thus not visible to other threads.
+One thread may pass a copy of a pritimive variable to another thread, but it cannot share the primitive local variable itself.

+The heap contains all objects created in your Java application, regardless of what thread created the object.
+This includes the object versions of the primitive types (e.g. Byte, Integer, Long etc.).
+It does not matter if an object was created and assigned to a local variable, or created as a member variable of another object, the object is still stored on the heap.

 #### Q. Describe the conditions of livelock, and starvation.
 #### Q. How ReadWritelock can help in reducing contention among multiple threads?
 #### Q. What is SynchronousQueue in Java?